MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-to-teams from personal app or tab.md

 ## Enable Share-to-Teams

 > [!NOTE]
-> Ensure that you have [Building tabs and other hosted experiences with the Microsoft Teams JavaScript client SDK](../../tabs/how-to/using-teams-client-sdk.md) or [Microsoft Teams JavaScript Client SDK v2 Preview](/javascript/api/overview/msteams-client?view=msteams-client-js-beta&preserve-view=true&branch=pr-en-us-5129) (`@microsoft/teams-js@1.11.0-beta.7` or later) to enable Share-to-Teams for your personal app or tab.
+> Ensure that you have [Microsoft Teams JavaScript Client SDK](../../tabs/how-to/using-teams-client-sdk.md) or [Microsoft Teams JavaScript Client SDK v2 Preview](/javascript/api/overview/msteams-client?view=msteams-client-js-beta&preserve-view=true&branch=pr-en-us-5129) (`@microsoft/teams-js@1.11.0-beta.7` or later) to enable Share-to-Teams for your personal app or tab.

 To enable Share-to-Teams:

-1. Create a personal app or tab with **Teams client SDK**.
+1. Create a personal app or tab with **Teams Javascript Client SDK**.

 2. Create a **Share-to-Teams** button.